shuwang127/VOC_Annotation/README.md

    2. preproc.m - used to pre-process the video frames into the original images saved in *JPEGImages/* such as cut, resize.
    3. demo.m - used to make annotations for original images, generating the .xml files, GT images and Segmentation images.
    4. makelist.m - aim to make a train image list which is saved in *ImageSet/Main/*.
-   5. demo_proposals - used to make proposals for original images which will saved in *SelectiveSearchData/*.
+   5. demo_proposals.m - used to make proposals for original images which will saved in *SelectiveSearchData/*.

 ### Usage
    1. preproc.cpp